tobyesmith/singularity101/_sources/lab7.md

 4    |1       |NONE    |36864-127049728           |FS (Squashfs/*System/amd64)
 ```

-You can see the signature is removed, now we can sign the sif our own signature:
+You can see the signature is removed, so now we can sign the SIF with our own
+signature:

 ```bash
 $ singularity sign container_lab7.sif